 Lab Tech Courses, Classes and Training Overview

-Lab tech training programs provide specialized courses that teach the skills used in the clinical laboratory, such as point of care testing, vital sign analysis, hematology, clinical chemistry and phlebotomy procedures.
+Lab tech training programs provide specialized courses that teach the skills used in clinical laboratories.
+Point of care testing, vital sign analysis, hematology, clinical chemistry and phlebotomy procedures are some of the topics covered during lab tech preparation.
 Courses in biology, chemistry, microbiology and mathematics are required for higher levels of employment.
-The courses outlined below are some of those required as part of training programs to become both laboratory technicians and laboratory technologists.

 List of Lab Tech Courses